ThijsWaalders/WallBot/README.md

 [Web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers)

-Use local storage to keep data on a page when the user leaves the application and comes back later.
-This can be useful as an example for filled form or user settings.
-Check out [dcode - How to use Local Storage in JavaScript](https://www.youtube.com/watch?v=k8yJCeuP6I8).
+Use local storage to keep data on a page when the user leaves the application and comes back later (or just a refresh of the page).
+As an example for filled form or user settings.
+Check out [dcode - How to use Local Storage in JavaScript](https://www.youtube.com/watch?v=k8yJCeuP6I8).\
+And check the [Mozilla Developers page](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to learn more about using local storage.

 ### CSS & Responsive Tips